An Ideas Log

 What I savoured of Pembrokeshire’s coast has been alluring with though more than the two visits really are needed to make the most of what is there.
 Route ideas that come to mind include Newport to Fishguard and Tenby to Manorbier though these only are two of many.

 There has been many a weekend where this part of Wales offered the best prospect of sunshine and I found myself with a dearth of excuses that would get me to make use of the circumstance.
-Having gone perusing Cicerone guidebooks, I have spied the rocky Cwm Llafar horseshoe (Carnedd Llewelyn and Carnedd Dafydd) that can be reached from Bethesda and the Nantlle ridge is another possibility that has attracted my attention along with Moel Hebog, Moel yr Ogof and Moel Lefn near Beddgelert.
-One thing that struck me while surveying maps is how scarce public rights of way are when it comes to exploring hills in northwest Wales so it will be a case of picking out informal paths that go where I need them or even dealing with a little scrambling too.
+While perusing Cicerone guidebooks, I have spied the rocky Cwm Llafar horseshoe (Carnedd Llewelyn and Carnedd Dafydd) that can be reached from Bethesda and the Nantlle ridge is another possibility that has attracted my attention along with Moel Hebog, Moel yr Ogof and Moel Lefn near Beddgelert.
+One thing that struck me while surveying maps is how scarce public rights of way are when it comes to exploring hills in north-west Wales so it will be a case of picking out informal paths that go where I need them or even dealing with a little scrambling too.
 Now that I think over things, maybe even a long weekend does the place an injustice though a lower hilltop with good views would help immensely.

 The lower reaches of the Welsh River Wye have tickled my fancy for a while now and the abbey was featured in a Wordsworth poem that I met during secondary school English lessons.
 The fact that nearby Chepstow is accessible by train is a plus point as is the presence of part of Offa’s Dyke Path.